Rabcor/Heavy-Bass-EE/README.md

-# Heavy Bass Preset For EasyEffects
+# Heavy Bass Preset For PulseEffects (Legacy)
-This is a very simple bass boosting preset for [EasyEffects](https://github.com/wwmm/easyeffects).
+This is a very simple bass boosting preset for [PulseEffects-Legacy](https://github.com/wwmm/easyeffects).

 The idea behind this preset is to create an uncompromising bass boost by reducing treble via Equalizer, using the Bass Enhancer plugin by [Calf Studio Gear](https://calf-studio-gear.org/) to make bass punchier, and using a very soft Crystalizer to try to compensate for the reduced treble.